gnummig/SequenceAnalysis_and_Genomics_Labcourse/README.md

 treebuild.sh subfolder/sequencedump
 ```

-use Gblock too filter out noise from the alignment:
+to use Gblock too filter out noise from the alignment, stop the treebuild when the raxm is running, and execute the wrapper:

 ```
 gblockWrapper.sh subfolder/sequencedump
 ```
+then call the treebuild again to continue to build the tree with the shortened alignment.